wisdombeyonddata/wisdombeyonddata.github.io/machine-learning.md

 - Visually explore datasets
 - Effectively present (communicate) your main findings

-**hello** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby development environment, learning to use Jekyll, **or even typing a single line of code**.
+**Machine Learning** is a minimalist template that lets you design a beautiful website or portfolio on GitHub Pages - without installing a Ruby development environment, learning to use Jekyll, **or even typing a single line of code**.
 It's ideal for GitHubbers who want to start building their personal website on [GitHub Pages](https://pages.github.com/), but maybe aren't so familiar with web development.